ispras/dedoc/docs/source/dedoc_api_usage/api.rst

     * - :cspan:`3` **Type of document structure parsing**

     * - document_type
-      - other, law, tz, diploma
+      - other, law, tz, diploma, article, fintoc
       - other
       - Type of the document structure according to specific domain.